The library will resemble an open book.

 When open, the library is expected to receive around nine million visitors annually.

 So when can all of us bookworms go and visit?
-The library is expected to be completed by mid-2018.
+The library is expected to be completed within the next six months.
 We’ll let you know as soon as the project enters the next chapter (sorry).